moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

   ** 'RT' - the field may be located in either the Root or a Track object.
   ** 'T' - the field is located in a Track object.
   ** 'S' - the field is located in the Selection Parameters object.
-* JSON Type  - the JSON type of the field value, which must be one of String, Array, Number, Object or Boolean
+* JSON Type  - the JSON type of the field value, which must be one of String, Array, Number, Object or Boolean.
 * Specification - a URL to the specification which defines the usage of the field, per the Specification Required policy of [IANA].